jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Net income or net loss
 (4) If the result of the formula is positive, the amount is net income of the class for the period.
 If the result of the formula is negative, the amount is a net loss of the class for the period.
 Taxable amounts
-(5) The taxable amount for an investor class of a multi-rate PIE for an attribution period is calculated using the formula— net income – net loss – other loss used.
+(5) The taxable amount for an investor class of a multi-rate PIE for an attribution period is calculated using the formula—net income – net loss – other loss used.
 Definition of items in formula
 (6) In the formula in subsection (5),—
   (a) net income is the amount of the PIE’s net income referred to in subsection (4):